basicallydan/danhough.com/_posts/2021-01-18-conways-game-ethereum.markdown

 ## How'd I do it?

 I started by completing [a Hello World tutorial by Brij Mohan](https://techbrij.com/hello-world-smart-contract-solidity-ethereum-dapp-part-1), and then started from scratch with a new project.
+This involved using Truffle, a CLI to help with writing and interacting with smart contracts and Ganache, a personal ethereum blockchain (for much quicker development), among some more common JavaScript tools.

 I did it entirely using TDD, so I wrote my tests first (in JavaScript, thank goodness) and then slowly but surely implemented the rules of the game.